ansible-collections/ibm_zos_core/README.md

 ## Related Information

 Example playbooks and use cases can be be found in the [z/OS playbook repository](https://github.com/IBM/z_ansible_collections_samples).
-Supplemental content on getting started with Ansible, architecture and use cases is available [here](https://ibm.github.io/z_ansible_collections_doc/reference/helpful_links.html).
+Supplemental content on getting started with Ansible, architecture and use cases is [available](https://ibm.github.io/z_ansible_collections_doc/reference/helpful_links.html).

 ## License Information